-The degree is an interdisciplinary program from the Department of Communications and Languages, the Department of Technology, and the School of Theology, and is housed in The Center for Media Ministry.
+The degree is an interdisciplinary program from the Department of Communication and Languages, the Department of Technology, and the School of Theology, and is housed in The Center for Cinema, Religion, and Worldview.
 The degree is designed for students who already hold degrees in filmmaking, theology, communication, or related fields.
 At the end of their training students can choose to write a Master's thesis to show their grasp of academic research, or a capstone project, such as a film, to show their understanding of creative visual storytelling.
 Learn more >

 Students and professors will work together to:

 - Inspire thoughtful, relevant cinema and related media